 Since I had to do a round of antibiotics, I’ve been LOADING up on probiotics.
 In addition to my usual 80 Billion I added an additional 100 billion each day to help replenish all the good bacteria back into my digestive system.
 I don’t mess around when it comes to my digestion as I know it is the root of health in the human body!
 I’ve also been drinking store bought kefir and making kefir smoothies like this and this.
 I’ve also been adding colostrum to these smoothies to support my immune system and overall healing.
 You can order all of these products through iherb.com using the discount code WAG472 or search for them at your local health food store.

 Very happy to finally be feeling better and healing quickly!
 I hope that none of you ever have to go through a similar experience but if you do, hopefully this post will give you some insight on what you can do to get better quickly and restore your digestive system back to normal!

 I hope everyone is having a wonderful week!!

 You can see all of my “What I Ate Wednesday” posts here.

-For more healthy living tips and recipes please subscribe to this blogtwitter, LOVE me on facebook, subscribe to my YouTube channel, follow me on Pinterest, OR if you are interested in getting started on your own weight loss journey with a one-on-one consultation, shoot me an email!
+For more healthy living tips and recipes please subscribe to this blog, follow me on twitter, LOVE me on facebook, subscribe to my YouTube channel, follow me on Pinterest, OR if you are interested in getting started on your own weight loss journey with a one-on-one consultation, shoot me an email

 Don’t forget to sign up for my FREE Newsletter by entering your name and email address in the upper left hand corner of this page.
 I’ve got lots of fun stuff, exclusive content, and an exciting offer available to subscribers only!!